-Municipally owned buildings like fire stations and community centres provide critical services.
-By upgrading the energy performance of existing buildings or constructing new, efficient facilities, municipalities can address today’s budget pressures while preparing for long-term sustainability and a thriving future.
+Municipal buildings like city halls and community centres provide critical services.
+By improving the energy performance of existing buildings or constructing new efficient facilities, municipalities can prepare for long-term sustainability and a thriving future.
 These improvements create local jobs, lower energy costs and enhance building comfort, all while helping municipalities achieve their climate goals.

 Funding update